TRaSH-Guides/Guides/docs/Sonarr/sonarr-setup-quality-profiles.md

 !!! tip

-    You might want to combine the `WEB-720p/1080p` into a single Quality Profile if you, for example, want to be able to upgrade from 1080p to 4K/2160p when and if it becomes available after the 1080p release is made, and perhaps enable the `HDTV-720p/1080p` and/or `Bluray-720p/1080p` for some older shows, or even the `Bluray-2160p` and `Bluray-2160p Remux` quality source because you prefer HD audio.
+    You might want to combine the `WEB-720p/1080p` into a single Quality Profile if you, for example, want to be able to upgrade from 1080p to 4K/2160p when and if it becomes available after the 1080p release is made, and perhaps enable the `HDTV-720p/1080p` and/or `Bluray-720p/1080p` for some older shows, or even the `Bluray-2160p` quality source because you prefer HD audio.
 Depending on your preferences, you can put them above or below the `WEB-2160p`.

     ![Alternative Option](images/cf-profile-alternative-web2160.png)